SAP/cloud-sdk-ios-fiori/CoreComponentGeneration-Deprecated.md

 ## Advanced: Customize the name and type constraint for the type parameters of a generic view.

-Use annotation `genericParameter.name` and `genericParameter.type` to customize the name and type constraint respectively for the type paramter related to a property.
+Use annotation `genericParameter.name` and `genericParameter.type` to customize the name and type constraint respectively for the type parameter related to a property.

 It could happen sometimes that the default name of the type parameter may conflict with the backing component name, which causes a compilation error.
-To workround this we can use `genericParameter.name` to rename the default type parameter name.
+To workaround this we can use `genericParameter.name` to rename the default type parameter name.

 ```swift
 // sourcery: generated_component_composite